Asbestos and Cancer

 – National Institutes of Health

-Although the odds of developing an asbestos-related disease increase with more exposure, there’s no amount of safe exposure to asbestos.
+Although the odds of developing an asbestos-related disease increase with more exposure, there’s no safe level of exposure to asbestos.

 If you may have been exposed to asbestos and have been diagnosed with cancer or another illness, get in touch with us today to see what options you may have.